gabejchambers/CMSC416Eliza/README.md

 # CMSC416Eliza
-A python program for CMSC 416 at VCU called Eliza.
+CMSC 416 at VCU, Natural Language Processing (NLP).
+Python program called Eliza.
 Goal is to immitate a Rogerian psychotherapist.